pancakebasspanda/router-location-connector/README.md

     },
 ```

-The links between routers are The links are bidirectional, meaning if router 1 is connected to router 2, then router 2
+The links between routers are bidirectional, meaning if router 1 is connected to router 2, then router 2
 is also connected to router 1.

-Output should be one line per location, in the format [location name] <-> [location name], e.g.:
+The apps output is 1 location link per line and only prints one direction of the link(as they are bidirectional) in the format [location name] <-> [location name], e.g.:

 ```shell
 Adastral <-> London